Installation Guide¶

 safely delete this build directory if you want to save disk space.
 Assuming the

-root folder of the repository is QUICK_HOME
+root folder of the repository is QUICK_HOME, you can make the build

 directory like this: